saint11/DeadWeight/source/blacksalt.md

 Too smart or too dumb to hang out with other thieves, the lone rogue is someone who made living by robbing people on the roads.
 The lone rogue is constantly on the move chasing opportunities and fleeing from previous mistakes.
 Often outnumbered, a lone rogue is specialized in getting in and out of combat quickly.

-The lone rogue start with the trait **slippery**, allowing the rogue to spend a dodge token during the enemy turn to move.
+The lone rogue start with the trait **slippery**, allowing the rogue to spend a dodge token during the enemy turn to move 1 tile.

 #### Equipment
 Bag, 2 short swords (STR 2+1), leather armor (1 [AP]{.tip}), climbing tools, stolen golden icon, 1d6 silver coins.